 In a statement to The Wall Street Journal, Sony Group said: “that Microsoft will abide by contractual agreements and continue to ensure Activision games are multiplatform.”

 CoD is hugely popular across Microsoft Xbox and Sony PlayStation gaming consoles.

-Sony has a CoD deal in place with Activision for more than five years.
+Sony has had a CoD deal with Activision for more than five years.